 - Easy Ride to MONA – 26km – Intercity Cycleway

-- Artlovers’ scenic ride to MONA – 26 km – Intercity cycleway and local roads via GASP
+- Artlovers’ Scenic Route to MONA – 26 km – Intercity cycleway and local roads via GASP

-- City to Cascade Brewery – 9km – Hobart Rivulet path
+- City and Nature Trail to Cascade Brewery – 9km – Hobart Rivulet path

 - Hobart Airport to the City – 21km – via Cambridge Rd and local streets to the Tasman Bridge and Intercity cycleway.

-- White Hills winery route – 35km – quiet roads, some with marked bike lanes through farmland to Joseph Chromy vineyard.
+- White Hills Winery Loop – 35km – quiet roads, some with marked bike lanes through farmland to Joseph Chromy vineyard.

 - Deloraine gourmet ride under Western Tiers – 33km – quiet roads taking in Mole Creek, Three Willows winery, 40 Degrees South salmon farm.

-- Westbury Bracknell country – 45km – taking in rural roads and village of Bracknell.
+- Westbury Bracknell Country Heritage – 45km – taking in rural roads and village of Bracknell.

 - Devonport Discovery Tour – 23km – coastal bike paths passing Mersey Bluff Lighthouse, Don River railway, and plenty of coastal scenery.